Written by Sarah Antrim

 Brightly colored paper, pipe cleaners, glitter, and glue sticks can keep kids busy for hours on end.

-Give them a project (butterflies, ladybugs, flowers, etc.) and see if they can create a whole spring collage.
+Give them the supplies and and see if they can create a seasonal collage.
+Bonus: Display it until the next season!

 It doesn’t get much simpler than a movie night in.